wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-manage-files-in-volumes.md

 ## Manage files in Docker volumes

 > **Note**: In the commands below the default Docker Compose project name `scenescape` is used.
-Adjust it accordingly if SceneScape is installed with another project name.
+Adjust it accordingly if Intel® SceneScape is installed with another project name.

 ### Identify the volume